|RV Park and Lodge

 There are also sites available for tent campers and

-RV drivers who can get by with hook-ups providing only electricity for $20.-/night.
+RV drivers who can get by with hook-ups providing only electricity.

-A lodge has four clean, well-equipped motel rooms.
+A lodge has four clean, well-equipped small apartments.

 The rooms have private baths, kitchenettes, digital cable television,